Legal and Business Tips for Startup and Entrepreneurs

 No one is going to steal your idea.

-million cases, and the reason that it hardly never happens is simple:
+This happens maybe once in a million cases, and the reason that it hardly never happens is simple:

 Finding ideas is easy!